uvaai/pdp/_schedules/2 Spring 2024/index.md

 ### Email the staff

-If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <minorai@mprog.nl>
+If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <ai@proglab.nl>

 ## Passing the course